 As if it wasn’t confusing enough, as important as what to feed is also what NOT to feed, especially for the gut-sensitive or metabolic equine, which sadly so many of our domesticated horses are these days.
 For example, no grains, no by-products or fillers, no salt blocks (they weather with weather and denature, as well as creating a haven for moulds and bacteria), and obviously no molasses, although you’d be amazed at how many feeds still list some form of molasses as an ingredient; even some practitioners still think it's okay to feed molasses!

 Back to general feeds, and sadly many of our well known brands include some or all of these ingredients, and more!
-Collectively these actively feed the pro-inflammatory, bad intestinal bacteria who thrive on carbs and sugar, so they multiply in their trillions, which in turn kill off the friendly, beneficial flora and the gut lining, through which toxins leak into the bloodstream, wreaking havoc on the body and wrecking homeostasis.
+Collectively these actively feed the pro-inflammatory, negative intestinal bacteria who thrive on carbs and sugar, so they multiply in their trillions, which in turn kill off the friendly, beneficial flora and the gut lining, through which toxins leak into the bloodstream, wreaking havoc on the body, creating all kinds of autoimmune responses, and wrecking homeostasis.
 All covered in our Gut System page.

 It’s a downward spiral to illness, doing nothing to nourish our horses at all, so I’d definitely recommend you check the ingredients on your feedbags.
 They’re quite sneaky, our feed brand manufacturers – they don’t tend to list the ingredients on the bag itself; it's all on the analysis which is usually a fairly insignificant scrappy white label sewn into the top of the bag.